 1. What does retirement community mean?

-Retirement communities are neighborhoods or areas designed for older adults who are able to care for themselves.
+Retirement communities are neighborhoods or areas designed for older adults who can care for themselves.
 An assisted living facility on the other hand is for those who need some level of care.

 2. How do retirement communities work?